 Take care, stay safe, and drive carefully to keep your car insurance premiums in check because a collision where you are found to be at fault (even if you're only partially at fault) can be a costly hit to your wallet.
 Don’t let an at-fault accident increase your rates.
 Drive safe and avoid driver distractions to keep your premiums low.

-* Canadian car accident statistics come from data available at Canada's National Collision Database.
+* Canadian car accident statistics come from the last five years' worth of data available at Canada's National Collision Database.